 - Time Savings

 Your organization’s multimillion data stack is organized chaos, and you’re having to reach out to your data team every time you want to create reports.
 After importing data, you find that it’s difficult to create context that communicates metrics clearly, causing further back and forth between your operations team and data experts.
-Using a dashboard solution like Toucan allows you to import data with one-click integration and create dashboards that provide your audiences with context to make your KPIs more understandable
+Using an analytics solution like Toucan allows you to import data with one-click integration and create dashboards that provide your audiences with context to make your KPIs more understandable

 As a COO, you communicate with members of the executive board daily.
 You also collaborate with your senior operations team to make sure everything is running smoothly.
 Meetings take longer than they should because members of the team are confused with the layouts of the dashboards and overwhelmed with the amount of data present.
 By building your COO dashboard with a solution like Toucan, you can be sure that all members of your team can provide input during the dashboard-building process and take ownership of the department’s KPIs.